irnutsmurt/openai-discordbot/README.md

 5. Select "Create New Api Key" and copy it

-6. Paste the key into the aidiscord.py file where it says "openai api key here"
+6. Paste the key into the config.ini file where it says "YOUR_OPENAI_API_KEY_HERE"

 7. Create a discord api token by going to https://discord.com/developers/applications/